 In order to hold water, a convention must be measured by a method which is described by a well-defined equation, in which all variables can be determined experimentally by SI units.
 Thus, the definition of pH borrows its validity from the Nernst equation, which describes two half-cells and relates the concentration gradient between them to the electric gradient that balances it.
 Both the concentration gradient and the electric gradient are satisfactory variables from the point of view of the above definition.
 The concentration of ions in at least one half-cell is controlled by the experimenter, and the electric gradient can be measured, which means the concentration gradients can be calculated.
 From these relationships it is possible to arrive at a concentration of hydrogen ions.

-The gold standard of pH measurement is the Harned cell, which is discussed in greater detail in the next chapter.
+The gold standard of pH measurement is the Harned cell, which is discussed in greater detail in the chapter dealing with the glass electrode.